Republican wins Kansas election seen as Trump test

 Trump and former Rep. Mike Pompeo, who vacated the seat to become CIA director, had both won the district by nearly 30 percentage points in November.

-Estes appears to have dramatically underperformed that margin, with Democrat James Thompson behind Estes by just 7 points with all precincts reporting, based on unofficial results posted online by the Kansas Secretary of State's office.
+But Estes dramatically underperformed past Republican candidates in the district, with Democrat James Thompson behind Estes by just 7 points with all precincts reporting, based on unofficial results posted online by the Kansas Secretary of State's office.
 Estes won with 53 percent of the vote, and Thompson got 46 percent, according to the unofficial results.

 For that, Democrats are declaring victory.